pierreericgarcia/rspb-doc/docs/first-steps.md

 While being simple the `<ProgressBar/>` component can also be customized.

-The `fillBackground` prop allows you to access to the background property of the filled part of the bar.
-On the other hand there is an `unfilledBackground` to let you style the background of the unfilled part of the bar.
+The `filledBackground` prop allows you to access to the background property of the filled part of the bar.
+On the other hand there is an `unfilledBackground` prop to let you style the background of the unfilled part of the bar.
 As the property access the CSS background property you can use images, gradients or colors.
 For more details take a look at the [API of the CSS background property](https://developer.mozilla.org/en-US/docs/Web/CSS/background).

 ### A progress bar with steps

 Here's the killer feature of [react-step-progress-bar](/) !
 You can add steps to your progress bars.
 Steps allows you to segment the progression and give visual cues to the user.
-For more idea of use take a look at the [examples page](/examples).
+For more ideas on how to use steps take a look at the [examples page](/examples).

 #### Code :